 Cousin remembers truck driver killed in I-95 collapse in Philadelphia

-PHILADELPHIA (CBS) -- Human remains were recovered Monday at the scene of the I-95 collapse in Philadelphia.

-While authorities have yet to identify the driver, a cousin of the victim says 53-year-old Nathan Moody was behind the wheel when the tanker crashed.
+PHILADELPHIA (CBS) -- Authorities have yet to identify the driver killed at the scene of the I-95 collapse in Philadelphia, but a cousin of the victim says 53-year-old Nathan Moody was behind the wheel when the tanker crashed.

 Moody's cousin says state troopers notified his widow earlier Monday they believe he was the driver and that Tuesday the family will be submitting dental records to positively identify the remains.